epfl-ada/ada-2020-project-milestone-p3-p3_adatada/README.md

 **Visualization :**

-Using #posts by user, we can compute the **CCDF** to get a comparable figure to the 1A.
+Using the number of posts by user, we can compute the **CCDF** to get a comparable figure to the 1A.

 From there we will be able to compute the cumulative % of posts by cumulative % of users (figure 1B).